Smesworld/tinyapp/README.md

 # TinyApp Project

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
 The app tracks the date links were created/edited, as well as the number of times a link has been used and the number of unique viewers have visited it with a list of all visits on the show-ulr page.
 There is a coppy button to copy the short url links into the clipboard in addiition to the edit and delete options.
+If a client clicks on short urls and then signs up for an account they will not count as new unique clicks for links they have previously visited.

 ## Final Product